Frequently asked questions regarding the graduate development program.

-The Australian Government Graduate Program timelines vary, so please keep an eye out on correspondence so that you ensure you are kept up to date with the process.
+The Australian Government Graduate Program timelines vary, so please keep an eye out on correspondence to stay up-to-date with the process.

-We will communicate with you via email so it's important that we have your current contact details.
-If you are unsuccessful, at any stage, we will let you know as soon as possible.
+We will contact you via email so it's important that we have your current contact details.
+If you are unsuccessful we will let you know as soon as possible.
 Please remember to regularly check your emails including the spam/junk folder.